urbanairship/urbanairship-cordova/MIGRATION.md

 To enable or disable push, use `setUserNotificationsEnabled` instead of `enablePush` or `disablePush`.
 The app will continue to not prompt for push until user notifications is enabled. `registerNotificationTypes` has been renamed to `setNotificationTypes`.
 Its only required to be called if the app only wants to register for specific types of notifications.
-If its not set, the app will register for all types (alert, sound, and vibrate).
+If it is not set, the app will register for all types - alert, sound, and vibrate.

 The method `getPushID` has been replaced with `getChannelID`.
 It now returns the channel ID for both Android and iOS.